Electricity in the U.S. Basics

 Most of the electricity in the United States is produced using steam turbines

 A turbine converts the kinetic energy of a moving fluid (liquid or gas) to mechanical energy.
 In a steam turbine, steam is forced against a series of blades mounted on a shaft.
-The steam rotates the shaft connected to the generator.
+The steam rotates the shaft connected to a generator.
 The generator, in turn, converts its mechanical energy to electrical energy based on the relationship between magnetism and electricity.

 Most of U.S. electricity is generated using fossil fuels